elizabeets/kim/web/app/plugins/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

-= 4.0.7 - 2018-02-23 =
+= 4.1.1 - 2018-04-17 =
+* Tweak - Use payment_complete method when charge is succeeded or captured so other WC related tasks gets triggered.
+* Tweak - Styling for the credit card logos.
-* Fix - Potential conflict issue when adding payment method from another payment gateway.
+* Add - Subscription change payment method support for SEPA.
+* Add - Credit card branding detection on credit card field.
+* Fix - When checkout form fields fails second time, page refreshes instead of using AJAX.
-* Fix - Issue when using saved card before sources were introduced.
+* Fix - Potential issue when WC is not activated.
-* Add - Description field/setting for Stripe Checkout Modal/popup.

 [See changelog for all versions](https://raw.githubusercontent.com/woothemes/woocommerce-gateway-stripe/master/changelog.txt).

 == Upgrade Notice ==

-= 4.0 =
+= 4.1 =
-4.0 is a major update.
+4.1 is a minor release.
 Please do a full site backup and test on a staging site before deploying to a live/production server.